erinnnelson/sei-p3/README.md

 * Registered users can post/delete/edit responses to questions

 ### PostMVP
+* Users can log out
 * Questions can be marked 'solved' by the original poster
 * Registered users may 'like' answers
 * Answers marked 'solved' are sorted to the top of responses
-* Answers are sorted by 'likes'
+* Answers are sorted by amount of 'likes'
 * Registered users can start comment threads on answers
 * Posted questions can be viewed by 'all,' 'solved only,' or 'unsolved only'
 * Users may search for questions using title or body keywords